-UNICEF urges repatriation of all children in Syria’s al-Hol camp following deadly fire | Health
+UNICEF urges repatriation of all children in Syria’s Al-Hol camp following deadly fire | Health

 Syria aid chiefs denounce ‘dangerous conditions’

-They extended their heartfelt sympathy to the affected families and wish those injured a speedy recovery.
+They extended their heartfelt sympathy to the affected families and wished those injured a speedy recovery.

 “They further emphasize that this distressing event underlines the fact that no one – most of all innocent children – should be living under the challenging and potentially dangerous humanitarian conditions in Al Hol camp.”